quolpr/quicktest.nvim/README.md

 ## Building your own adapter

 Here is the template of how adapter for any language could be written.
-For more examples just check `lua/quicktest/adapters`.
+For more examples just check `lua/quicktest/adapters/golang`, at the moment that's the only adapter supports DAP strategy.
 For tresitter methods investigation you can take code from adapters of neotest from https://github.com/nvim-neotest/neotest?tab=readme-ov-file#supported-runners

 ```lua
 local Job = require("plenary.job")